elm-city-craftworks/practicing-ruby-manuscripts/articles/v2/012-working-with-binary-file-formats.md

 00 00
 ```

-If you run the example script and open the image file, you will see something similar to what is shown below once you zoom in close enough to see the individual pixels:
+If you run this example script and open the image file it produces, you'll see
+something similar to what is shown below once you zoom in close enough to see
+its pixels:

 ![Pixels](http://i.imgur.com/XhKW1.png)

-By experimenting a bit with changing some of the values in the pixel array by hand, you will fairly quickly discover the overall structure of the array and the way pixels are represented.
+By experimenting with changing some of the values in the pixel array by hand, you will fairly quickly discover the overall structure of the array and the way pixels are represented.
 After figuring this out, you might also be able to look back on the rest of the file and determine what a few of the fields in the headers are without looking at the documentation.

 After exploring a bit on your own, you should check out the [field-by-field walkthrough of a 2x2 bitmap file](http://en.wikipedia.org/wiki/BMP_file_format#Example_1) that this example was based on.
 The information in that table is pretty much all you'll need to know in order to make sense of the bitmap reader and writer implementations I've built for this article.